tuya/tuya-iotos-embeded-demo-ble-gesture-controller/README.md

 **`p_dp_data`** parameter description:

-The [Tuya IoT Development Platform](https://iot.tuya.com/) manages data through DPs.
+The [Tuya IoT Platform](https://iot.tuya.com/) manages data through DPs.
 Each product feature defined on the platform is described as a DP.
 The DP data consists of four parts.
 For more information, see [Custom Functions](https://developer.tuya.com/en/docs/iot/custom-functions?id=K937y38137c64).

 - `Dp_id`: The 1-byte parameter indicates the ID of a DP defined on the Tuya IoT Development Platform.